hchyang/PSiTE/README.md

 # Coalescent Simulator for Tumor Evolution (CSiTE)

 CSiTE is a Python program for simulating short reads for tumor samples.
-It takes a coalescent tree (in the newick format) and simulates both types of somatic mutations along the history of the genealogy.
+It takes a coalescent tree (in the newick format) and simulates Single Nucleotide Variants (SNVs) and Copy Number Variants (CNVs) along the history of the genealogy.
 By integrating those somatic variants into the normal genome, perturbed genome of each tumor cell can be built, which are then piped to ART to simulate NGS short reads.
 Germline variants can also be integrated to the genome to make the data more realistic.
 CSiTE can be used for both bulk tumor and single cell data simulation.